Tokyo Itineraries 3 Ways: Best of the Off-Beat

 Hotel Villa Fontaine Grand Tokyo Ariake

 You won’t know ahead of time which sumo stable you’ll go to, but most are in the Koto and Chuo areas.
 And since morning practice starts at 7:30 am, your best bet is to stay as close as possible so you can get there on time.
 For that reason, I’d suggest Hotel Villa Fontaine Grand Tokyo Ariake.
-It also has a nice compromise of good ratings and decent price, so you get the most bang for your buck.
+It also has a nice compromise of good ratings and a decent price, so you get the most bang for your buck.

 PHOTO CREDITS: HOTEL VILLA FONTAINE GRAND TOKYO ARIAKE VIA HOTELS.COM